MarcinKilarski/Interactive-Website-Performance-Report/README.md

 Changelog:

 - Added pages: Audience, Page Load, Blog, Glossary
-- Expanding the Device page
+- Expanded the Device page
-- Temporary removing linkings from top navigation to avoid confusion when you copy the report and navigation items still linking to the original report
+- Temporary removed linkings from top navigation to avoid confusion when you copy the report and navigation items still linked to the original report
-- Tens of small layout and chart improvements
+- Tens small improvements to layout and charts

 ### Version 1.0